bnl/CNN-Encoder-Decoder/README.md

 Link for the data:

-The folder _data/_ from the archive is to replace the spaceholder folder _data/_ in the current repository, i.e. it must be placed a the same level as the _.py_ files.
+The folder _data/_ contains the data for training and testing the model.